You Need Protein. Which Type is Best?

 Only 21 amino acids are essential to the human body.
 Your body can produce about half of these amino acids from chemicals within its own systems, but the other half, known as the 9 essential amino acids, cannot be produced by your body, and they must be introduced into your system via your diet.

 Plant and animal tissues contain a variety of micro-nutrients and proteins.
 By eating a wide range of foods, you're offering your body a wide variety of amino acids that it needs.
 Plant based proteins offer your body gentle, bio-available amino acids and a variety of micro-nutrients, fiber, and alkalinizing nutrients.
-Though plants contain less concentrated amounts of proteins and amino acids, they tend to be gentler on your system and on the planet, making them an ideal choice for many when considering the long-term health of your body and our Earth.

 The Bigger Picture